cparnot/XgridFUSE/README.markdown

 Description
 ----------

-Xgrid FUSE version 0.3.0 (Universal binary)
+Xgrid FUSE version 0.3.1 (Universal binary)

 * Requires Mac OS X 10.4.9
 * Requires MacFUSE Core 0.3.0 (only tested with this version)

 Xgrid FUSE transforms an Xgrid controller into a file system.
 Accessing your controller data is now just as easy as plugging an external hard drive.
 This means your job results will appear as actual files in the Finder or in the Terminal, and you can browse your jobs just like real folders and manipulate results just like real files (well, read-only files).
 All of this goodness thanks to the fantastic [MacFUSE](http://code.google.com/p/macfuse/) project!

-If you were running version 0.2.0, it is strongly recommanded to update to version 0.3.0, as it fixes a number of (embarassing) bugs.

 How to use